mike-tutkowski/ms-cse/README.md

   On Linux (including Mac OS X), execute the following command: ./mvnw spring-boot:run
 * Note: The first time you run this command, it may take longer than normal to execute as supporting software packages may need to be downloaded.<br/>
-  Once you see the word "Spring" output in ASCII art (and a handful of INFO messages), the REST service is up and running.
+  Once you see the word "Spring" output in ASCII art (followed by a handful of INFO messages), the REST service is up and running.
 * Execute CTRL-C to terminate the REST service.

-## Running the tests for the application

-To run the unit tests for the REST service from a command prompt:
-* Navigate to the folder that contains this README file.
-* On Windows, execute the following command: mvnw.cmd clean test<br/>
-  On Linux (including Mac OS X), execute the following command: ./mvnw clean test
-* Note: The first time you run this command, it may take longer than normal to execute as supporting software packages may need to be downloaded.

 ## Calling into the REST service from a client